ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 * _Onsite-to-onsite_ transfers from one filesystem to another (e.g., copying a folder from scratch to PetaLibrary with `rsync`)
 * _Downloading_ large datasets from websites, ftp servers, cloud providers, etc. (e.g., downloading an LLM from OpenAI with `wget` or `curl`).
-* _Onsite-to-offsite_ transfers to that allow external access via ssh-based protocols (e.g,. a transfer from your PetaLibrary allocation to your lab’s linux server with `scp`, or to your lab's AWS S3 bucket with `rclone`).
+* _Onsite-to-offsite_ transfers that allow external access via ssh-based protocols (e.g,. a transfer from your PetaLibrary allocation to your lab’s linux server with `scp`, or to your lab's AWS S3 bucket with `rclone`).
  ```{note}
  If the offsite machine does not support external ssh access (e.g., your Mac or Windows laptop), you can conduct the transfer on the `dtns` using the [Globus Command Line Interface (CLI)](https://docs.globus.org/cli/) via the `globus` command _(requires a [Globus Connect Personal](https://www.globus.org/globus-connect-personal) endpoint on the offsite machine)_.
 ```